 While the sense of aesthetics cannot be taught, and it’s something you can transfer from one area to the other, this still doesn’t guarantee that you’ll do well in that new area.

 Transferring from art into graphic design requires not only learning the software and technical skills, but also a different way of thinking.
 Graphic designers need to learn how to look at the world through other people’s eyes, and create design solutions that make sense to other people.
+Designers are fluent in the visual language that makes our modern civilization run, because our ideas are not “open to interpretation”—they serve a very specific purpose that our clients pay us for.

 Artists don’t have to concern themselves with how other people perceive their art, and they do their best while being free of all external expectations.
 (I wrote about this topic more in my post Who are you really creating your art for?)